andrewvieau/avAstro/src/blog/sanity.md

 So the question is: Do I give up on Sanity or Astro?

-I'd like to stay with Sanity, and I still want to use a framework that I have no experience with, so I'm going with Gatsby.
-If this doesn't work, I'm back to Astro & leaning towards Contentful or Contentstack.
+I was learning towards sticking with Sanity.
+I still wanted to use a framework that I have no experience with, so I went with Gatsby.
+But after reading the [Gatsby with Sanity Guide](https://www.gatsbyjs.com/guides/sanity/), I reconsidered.
+The "Sanity is great for" section doesn't list anything I care about, and the "Sanity is not-so-great for" describes me perfectly.

+Plus I just spent all this time going through the Astro tutorial, and I'd like to keep building on my skills there.
+So I'm going to give Contentful a try.